 "Be waiting for a text soon."
 He told us then got into his truck and drove away.
 We hopped back into our car then I drove us back to the subway and waited for tomorrow night to come.

 "You know that she is never coming back, right?"
-Anthony said as he slumped down beside me.
+Anthony asked as he slumped down beside me.

 I could feel my chest drop at his words.
 "You know that doesn't make me feel any better?"